LendingClub Personal Loans Review 2023

 - LendingClub charges an origination fee; many of the personal loan providers on our list of the best installment loans do not charge an origination fee.

-- It can take up to two days to receive the loan funds in your bank account.
+- It can take more than two days to receive the loan funds in your bank account.

 - LendingClub doesn’t offer rate discounts for auto pay.